|

 the foundation of core values and on work already well established

 by both staff and volunteers.
 Of course, this is not a surprise.
+The needs and circumstances of the community with which we work

 and of which we are a part never stay static.
 Yet some themes and